G

 As the breeding season approaches, usually between December and April, the male finch puts on a brilliant courtship display by expanding his chest, fluffing out his feathers, and bobbing his head up and down.
 The female reciprocates his advances by wiping her beak.

 After they pair up, the female produces one egg per day until she’s laid between four and eight of them.
 Both parents play a vital role in incubating the eggs and raising the young.
-After about two weeks of incubation, the chicks hatch from the eggs with no feathers and blue nodules at the corner of the beaks to help the parents find their mouths in the dark.
+After about two weeks of incubation, the chicks hatch from the eggs with no feathers and blue nodules at the corners of their beaks to help the parents find their mouths in the dark.

 Although completely dependent on their parents for food and protection, these chicks will gain their full-flight feathers after about three to four weeks of life.
 At this stage, both males and females sport a duller green-gray plumage color.
 Only after they grow their full adult feathers between eight months and a year old will their sex become obvious, right around the time they reach sexual maturity and begin breeding.
 These birds live up to eight years in captivity, though many wild birds do not survive their adolescence and have a shorter lifespan.